Ahead of vote, Ukraine leader under fire over Russia smuggling claims - Journal du Cameroun

 – ‘Huge crime’ –

-Many Ukrainians have been disillusioned with Poroshenko’s rule, saying he has failed to rid the country of corruption and improve the quality of life.
+Many Ukrainians have become disillusioned with Poroshenko’s rule, saying he has failed to rid the country of corruption and improve the quality of life.

 Observers expect the latest controversy to further complicate his bid to win a second term in office, even though his poll numbers have recently improved.